Hackit-Playbook/hackit-playbook.github.io/About.md

 ---
 This tactics manual helps you take a problem and start to solve it, using the principles of [service design](https://en.wikipedia.org/wiki/Service_design).

+WE’ve used all of the tactics before, most of which have been borrowed from organisations like

 <h3>Why</h3>

 When faced with a problem, we have traditionally asked individuals to develop a proposal for a project to fix the problem.
-It can take time before work begins, and we do not always know the best solution for a project.
+It can take time before work begins to really understand the problem, and we define the solution without certainty about whether it will work.

-This manual is rooted in an alternative approach: working in small teams to examine a problem from multiple perspectives, developing multiple hypotheses which are tested by developing rapid ‘prototypes’.
+This manual is rooted in an alternative approach: working in small teams to examine a problem from multiple perspectives, developing multiple hypotheses which are then tested by developing rapid ‘prototypes’.
+These prototypes help us find the right solution, reducing the risk that our initial ideas won’t succeed.

 The benefits of this approach are: